-About Diuretic (Makes-you-pee, mutravirechana, mutra virechaneeya) in Ayurveda
+Diuretic (Makes-you-pee, mutravirechana, mutra virechaneeya) Foods & Herbs List: An Ayurveda Perspective

 Diuretic Recipes Diuretic Ingredients Diuretic Herbs & Supplements